NinePiece2/Leetcode/README.md

 3. Uses the Script ```update_readmes.py.py``` to create README files from the problems and solutions and embed their difficulty, tags and the solution's statistics.
 4. Uses Mkdocs to convert the READMEs created in `Step 3` to a website.
 5. The website is then deployed using the GitHub Pages deploy action.

+### If you want to use this project
+If you want to use this project follow the steps [here](https://github.com/NinePiece2/Leetcode-Template).

 ## My Leetcode Stats